simonlovgren/t3nga/README.md

 ------

 ###GUI (*class*)
-gui.py is the main code for the grapical user interface.
+gui.py contains the main code for the grapical user interface.
 It is built with multiple classes for easy implementation in the logic part of the code, abstracting `graphics.py` yet another step specific for this application.
 The GUI class is the only interface to be used by the logic part of the code.
 ```
 #!python
 gui = GUI()